Advanced Placement Courses

 AP Macroeconomics – Grade 12 (can be used as a 4th History)

 The goal of the AP Macroeconomics course is to give students a thorough understanding of the principles that apply to an economic system as a whole.
 Emphasis will be placed on the study of national income, the financial sector, economic performance measures, and international economics.
 The course is designed to prepare students to take the AP Macroeconomics Exam in May.
-Additionally, the rigorous workload and pace of the course will help prepare students for college level study.
+Additionally, the rigorous workload and pace of the course will help prepare students for college level study. **Also open to Juniors who have AP experience.

 AP Psychology – Grade12